In 1908 William Dean Howells made the following comment in Roman Holidays and Others:

 readers of his book.

-You cannot say you have been in Rome unless you have seen at least the Colosseum and St. Peter's: this is true today for those who are on a cruise in the Mediterranean Sea and land in Civitavecchia for a half a day excursion to Rome and it was true as well for 1905 armchair travellers: this explains why Pisa painted a view of the interior of St. Peter's, letting his readers catch a glimpse of that Baroque art they were assumed to abhor so much.
+You cannot say you have been in Rome unless you have seen at least Colosseo and S. Pietro: this is true today for those who are on a cruise in the Mediterranean Sea and land in Civitavecchia for a half a day excursion to Rome and it was true as well for 1905 armchair travellers: this explains why Pisa painted a view of the interior of S. Pietro, letting his readers catch a glimpse of that Baroque art they were assumed to abhor so much.